 Check out these amazing YouTube travel videos from around the world.
 YouTube’s best travel channels will inspire you to explore new countries and cultures.

 Travel videos are a wonderful diversion during a boring work week.
 Forget the typical stuff you always find on TV, and tune regularly to watch these funny & inspiring YouTube travel channels!

 The following channels (listed in no particular order) are some of my favorites.
 They are run by individuals for the most part, not big brands.
 Although there are plenty of cool travel YouTube videos produced by large companies too.
-Notably from Lonely Planet, Trip Films, and the Travel Film Archive.

-Best YouTube Travel Channels (2016)
+Best YouTube Travel Channels For 2020